-- → The camera can now communicate with your computer. - Start up the software to be used. - → If you are using Windows Me, the [Scanner and Camera Wizard] dialog box appears, and if you are using Windows XP, the [EOS-1D] dialog box appears.
-Click the [Cancel] button to close the displayed dialog box.
+- → The camera can now communicate with your computer. - Start up the software to be used. - → If you are using Windows Me, the [Scanner and Camera Wizard] dialog box appears, and if you are using Windows XP, the [EOS-1DS] dialog box appears.
+Click the [Cancel] button to close these dialog boxes.